Online course details

 Advance HE Associate Fellowship (AFHEA) (Descriptor 1)

-Upon successful completion of the Innovating learning, teaching and assessment toward enhanced professional practice module, the requirements of Advance HE UK Professional Standards Framework (PSF) Descriptor 1 (D1) will be met.
+Upon successful completion of the Innovating learning, teaching and assessment toward enhanced professional practice module, the requirements of Advance HE Professional Standards Framework (PSF) Descriptor 1 (D1) will be met.

 Associate Fellowship is for you if you are typically: